gorkang/html2latex/README.md

 ## Manually input latex code

-Alternativelly, you can manually insert the contents of table.txt in a chunk staring with ```` ```{=latex} ````
+Alternatively, you can manually insert the contents of table.txt in a chunk staring with ```` ```{=latex} ````

 See: <https://bookdown.org/yihui/rmarkdown-cookbook/raw-latex.html>